 It is important that schools are always prepared to respond appropriately in an emergency, especially with 20% of reactions happening at school.
 The impact of a serious allergic reaction is long-lasting and doesn’t just affect the student.
 The impact will ripple through the school community and leave an emotional impact on the staff who dealt with the situation.
 By training staff and creating an allergy-aware environment, students and staff will be safeguarded.

-- Does your school or college have an allergy policy, and if not, why not?
-The Model Policy for Allergy Management at School provides a thorough introduction to writing such a policy in an easy-to-follow format.
+The Model Policy for Allergy Management at School provides a thorough introduction to writing an allergy policy in an easy-to-follow format.

 Further support